cdl-geneseo/geneseo-dictionary/N/Nose-candy.md

 # Nose candy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nose candy

 Created by  Unknown User (lav4), last modified by  Unknown User (mem32) on Nov 20, 2012

 Noun: a slang term for cocaine.
 Example &quot;Does anyone have some nose candy?&quot; (Obsolete, 2012)(McNiffe, N-R, 2012)